Marcin-The-Pythonist/Arduino_Projects/I2C_Bitcoin_tracker-main/README.md

-# What are you going to need
+# What are you going to need 🔧
 <ul>
   <li>Raspberry Pico W</li>
   <li>4 jumper wires</li>
   <li>16x2 I2C LCD</li>
 </ul>

-# How do you connect wires
+# How do you connect wires🔌
 <ul>
   <li>SDA goes to GP0(1st pin)</li>
   <li>SCL goes to GP1(2nd pin)</li>